PeterEriksson/dugb-3/README.md

 - [ ] Paginate posts data
 - [x] Add a special celebration Post when a user has a new win.
 Ok ✅
    - Implement same feature but when user has increased(significantly) his k/d (todo)
-   - install react-hot-toast and notify the user (todo)
+   - install react-hot-toast and notify the user.
+Ok ✅
 - [ ] Database sanitation (delete nested data using cloud functions)